youcan-shop/coding-challenges/Front-end Developer -  UI Integration/README.md

 1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before you start.
 2. When you're ready to start the test, make sure you init a GitHub repository and share the link by email to **tech-challenge@youcan.shop** with the object **Coding Challenge UI Integration application by {FirstName} {LastName}**, it'll be considered as the time your started working on the challenge.
+3. Put the code somewhere and send us a link to preview the result.
-3. Once you're done with the test, reply again by email to notify us you're done with it.
+4. Once you're done with the test, reply again by email to notify us you're done with it.

 Make sure you spare an **average of 6 hours**, and a **maximum of 1 day** to work on the challenge.